 A really fun couple from different backgrounds but with a lot in common at the same time, their wedding was to take place in Tower Bridge.
 The reception would be on the old war ship, HMS Belfast, which sits in the Thames nearby.

 We soon went for an engagement shoot in St James Park, London, and Chris and Anjana were such a laugh to shoot.
 I was chuffed to hear afterwards that they were getting the larger photo on the right printed in black and white for the wedding reception so their guests could sign it.
 Smiley face.

 The big day was last Saturday, the first day of a three day bank holiday weekend.
 The weather in the run-up to the weekend was pretty good, which unfortunately meant that the day itself was rainy.
 Very rainy.
 It didn’t bother Chris and Anjana though – they were too busy enjoying themselves!

 It was a wedding with plenty of stuff happening.
 So much was happening in fact, that Chris and Anjana hired another photographer as well as myself in order to try and capture as much of the event as possible.
-Clair Estelle was great to work with and she's a very talented wedding photographer.
-Please do check out her site if you have a moment.
+Clair Estelle was great to work with and she’s a very talented wedding photographer.

 I spent the morning with Anjana and her maid of honour, both getting their hair and makeup done at Chris and Anjana’s home.
 They were having a great time listening to some pre-wedding music, the maid of honour even taking the opportunity to dance around the kitchen!